virtual-kubelet/virtual-kubelet/website/content/docs/providers.md

 In addition to implementing the `Provider` interface in `providers/<your provider>`, you also need to add your provider to the [`providers/register`](https://github.com/virtual-kubelet/virtual-kubelet/tree/master/providers/register) directory, in `provider_<your provider>.go`.
 Current examples include [`provider_azure.go`](https://github.com/virtual-kubelet/virtual-kubelet/blob/master/providers/register/provider_azure.go) and [`provider_aws.go`](https://github.com/virtual-kubelet/virtual-kubelet/blob/master/providers/register/provider_aws.go), which you can use as templates.

+## Documentation

+No Virtual Kubelet provider is complete without solid documentation.
+We strongly recommend providing a README for your provider in its directory.
+The READMEs for the currently existing implementations can provide a blueprint.

+You'll also likely want your provider to appear in the [list of current providers](#current-providers).
+That list is generated from a [`provider.yaml`](https://github.com/virtual-kubelet/virtual-kubelet/blob/master/website/data/providers.yaml) file.
+Add a `name` field for the displayed name of the provider and the subdirectory as the `tag` field.
+The `name` field supports Markdown, so feel free to use bold text or a hyperlink.

 ## Testing

 In order to test the provider you're developing, simply run `make test` from the root of the Virtual Kubelet directory.